1, My Address, My Street, New York City, NY, USA

 VLOOKUP With Multiple Criteria

-VLOOKUP is a powerful Excel formula that allows you to collect data from a complex database and deliver it where you need it.
+VLOOKUP is a useful Excel formula, that allows you to collect data from a complex database and deliver it where needed.
 When utilized appropriately, it can save you a lot of time while also improving your Excel efficiency and proficiency.
-In this article, you will learn how to use and perform VLOOKUP with multiple criteria.
+This article will guide you how to use and perform VLOOKUP with multiple criteria.
+Continue reading !

 How to Use VLOOKUP With Multiple Criteria?